slugbyte/www.slugbyte.com/src/components/blog/day-6-with-the-space-heater/index.md

 ```
 ## YOU ARE BEAUTIFUL JUST THE WAY YOU ARE
 ### RUNNIN RUNNIN RUNNIN (that song, ya know?)
-This lil doodie runs each function through `speedTest` and aggrigates the results, then it returns an array of those results sorted by the average ms elapsed.
+This lil doodie runs each function through `speedTest` and aggregates the results, then it returns an array of those results sorted by the average ms elapsed.
 ``` js
 let runTest = () => {
   return [